Lay3rLabs/wavs-nft/README.md

 **Template for getting started with developing building dynamic NFTs with WAVS.**

-This example demonstrates a simple dynamic NFT contract that can be minted / updated via an AVS.
+This example demonstrates a simple Dynamic NFT + Minter contract that can communicate with each other cross-chain.

 ## System Requirements